 The expenditure variables have been rounded to the nearest penny.
-Person-level expenditure information released on the MEPS 2010 Person-Level Use and Expenditure File were rounded to the nearest dollar.
-It should be noted that using the MEPS 2010 event files to create person-level totals will yield slightly different totals than those found on the person-level expenditure file.
+Person-level expenditure information released on the MEPS 2013 Person-Level Use and Expenditure File were rounded to the nearest dollar.
+It should be noted that using the MEPS 2013 event files to create person-level totals will yield slightly different totals than those found on the full year consolidated file.
 These differences are due to rounding only.
 Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditures file for that source of payment.
 This difference is also an artifact of rounding only.
-Please see the MEPS 2010 Appendix File, HC-135I, for details on such rounding differences.

-3.0 Sample Weight (PERWT10F)
+3.0 Sample Weight (PERWT13F)